orabazu/kicky/README.md

 ## What we learned

 Google Maps is capable of powerful data visualisations by easily integrating with libraries such as Three.js, Deck.GL etc. We learned how to build a data analytics and visualisation platform using solely client-side technologies.

-## What's next for Kicky

-From soccer scouts to non-soccer people, we want to provide an efficient and playful platform.
-It can be an even more powerful and unified experience with possible integrations with other data sources.
-With user authentication, users can even share their analyses.
-Freelance scouts can share or sell their analytics data to small teams which have no indoor analysts.
-With possible backend integration or frontend implementation, further analysis such as xT (expected threat), PPDA (passes made and defensive actions) or more complex ones.
-We want to make it possible to run your machine-learning models by uploading them using Tensorflow.js